Bar Soap is making a comeback. Read up on what real soap is and why everyone is in a lather about its return.

 Soap is made by combining fats or oils with an alkali (sodium or potassium hydroxide, lye, NaOH).
 The alkali splits the fats or oils into two components: fatty acids and glycerin.
 Then, the sodium part of the alkali joins with the fatty acid part of the fat or oils in a super cool chemical process called saponification.
 This combination is the alkali salt of a fatty acid or real soap.
 As a bonus, the glycerin remains in the soap as a natural humectant and draws moisture to the skin.

-Since 2007, Mountain Girl has been handcrafting genuine soap in the traditional cold processed method using high quality, local ingredients.
-We control every step of the process including formulation, careful weighing of ingredients, hand stirring, hand pouring and hand cutting.
-Our soap is crafted to moisturize, condition, and promote healthy skin.
+Since 2007, I have been handcrafting genuine soap in the traditional cold processed method using high quality, local ingredients.
+I control every step of the process including formulation, careful weighing of ingredients, hand stirring, hand pouring and hand cutting.
+My soap is crafted to moisturize, condition, and promote healthy skin.

 pH AND YOUR SKIN